chef-cookbooks/ssh_known_hosts/README.md

 You can also optionally put other host keys in a data bag called "`ssh_known_hosts`".
 See below for details.

+NOTE: The `ssh_known_hosts_entry` resource is now built into Chef 14.4+.
+When Chef 15.4 is released (April 2019) this resource will be removed from this cookbook as all users should be on Chef 14.4+.

 ## Requirements

 ### Platforms